darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/03 - The Herald's Petition.md

 Lareth sat with the controlled stillness of someone managing exhaustion through discipline.
 His astrolabe rested beside notes covered in siege calculations—angles of fire, ward coverage patterns, resource consumption rates.
 Even now, part of his attention tracked the sounds filtering through the herbarium's walls: the distant shouts of cleanup crews, the clatter of wagons moving supplies.
 "Speak quickly," he said, not unkindly.
 "The bells haven't named full retreat, which means we may need to return to the walls."

+A shadow passed across the window—too quick for a cloud, too large for a bird.
+Samantha's paladin senses prickled with wrongness, but when she glanced up, only empty sky remained.
+Lareth had noticed too; his fingers traced a protective ward against the astrolabe's rim.

 Samantha drew a breath that still tasted faintly of workshop vapors.
 Her practiced words felt clumsy after hours of precise chemical work, but she forced herself to find the rhythm.
 "Erandia is a realm where the divine and mortal worlds overlap.
 My sister rules the northern kingdom as Queen.
 I serve as her Herald, sent to find allies against enemies who corrupt magic at its source."
 She met the Administrator's measuring gaze.
 "The same enemies whose methods you saw today—the chaff designed to foul rather than destroy, the targeting of knowledge over wealth."

 "Explain," the Administrator said.
 One word, delivered with the expectation of efficiency.